AideenM12/MotherFolklore-MS3/README.md

 ## Strategy

 ### Project Goals
-The primary goal of this site is to facillate Irish History lovers to be able to read and share local history from their regions.
-It was inspired by the [Three Castles Burning Podcast](https://threecastlesburning.libsyn.com/) which deals with lesser known tales and folklore from the capital.
-The primary goal of the site is to allow site users to share lesser known stories from the rest of the country and perhaps debunk some well kept myths too.
+The primary goal of this site is to facilitate Irish History lovers to be able to read and share local history from their regions.
+It was inspired by the [Three Castles Burning Podcast](https://threecastlesburning.libsyn.com/) which deals with lesser-known tales and folklore from the capital.
+The primary goal of the site is to allow site users to share lesser-known stories from the rest of the country and perhaps debunk some well-kept myths too.